kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(b\) The FAA may require that any assumption as to the effects of failures and likely combination of failures be verified by test.

 \(c\) The primary failure of certain single elements cannot be sensibly estimated in numerical terms.
-If the failure of such elements is likely to result in hazardous engine effects, then compliance may be shown by reliance on the prescribed integrity requirements of §[[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.15   Materials.|§33.15]], 33.27, and 33.70 as applicable.
+If the failure of such elements is likely to result in hazardous engine effects, then compliance may be shown by reliance on the prescribed integrity requirements of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.15   Materials.|§§33.15]], 33.27, and 33.70 as applicable.
 These instances must be stated in the safety analysis.

 \(d\) If reliance is placed on a safety system to prevent a failure from progressing to hazardous engine effects, the possibility of a safety system failure in combination with a basic engine failure must be included in the analysis.
 Such a safety system may include safety devices, instrumentation, early warning devices, maintenance checks, and other similar equipment or procedures.
 If items of a safety system are outside the control of the engine manufacturer, the assumptions of the safety analysis with respect to the reliability of these parts must be clearly stated in the analysis and identified in the installation instructions under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§33.5]] of this part.